paritytech/asset-transfer-api/README.md

 For more information, refer to the [docs](https://github.com/paritytech/asset-transfer-api/tree/main/docs) in the repository.

+Note: For other parachains, local transfers are currently supported via balances and assets pallets.
+The plan is to extend local transfer support to other pallets like ORML tokens pallet in coming releases.

 ## License

 The source code in this repository is distributed under the Apache 2.0 license.
 See the [LICENSE](https://github.com/paritytech/asset-transfer-api/blob/main/LICENSE) file.
 This source code comes with absolutely no warranty.
 Use at your own risk.